Is the idea of finding time to make extra money overwhelming? You’re already stretched to the max with all the demands on your life?

 Incremental goals will allow you to grow your portfolio over time without getting discouraged.
 It’s ok to build your way up to $2000 in monthly dividend income over time.

-Over to you, what additional additional strategies or questions do you have about creating a dividend income portfolio?
+Over to you, what additional strategies or questions do you have about creating a dividend income portfolio?

 More Dividend Investing Ideas

 - 3 things I wish I knew before I started dividend stock investing

 - 4 places to start looking for dividend stock ideas to build your portfolio